PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 12:48:00
+Last updated: 2024-04-05 12:48:35
-Random Quote: I will kill your wife, I will kill your son, I will kill your infant daughter. - Gustavo Fring
+Random Quote: I wish you could live to see the world we make. - Arthur Harrow